Manpreet Kaur (footballer)

 Manpreet Kaur (born 16 August 1990) is an Indian footballer who plays as a midfielder for Kickstart FC Karnataka.
 She has been a member of the India women's national team.

 Club career

-Playing for Railways, Manpreet scored a brace during the semifinal match of the 2015–16 Senior Women's National Football Championship.
+Playing for Railways, Manpreet scored a brace during the semifinal match of the 2015–16 Rajmata Jijabai Trophy.
 Her team would eventually become champion.

 International career

 Manpreet capped for India at senior level during the 2014 SAFF Women's Championship.